cmtoner/retrosheet_2024/README.md

 # Retrosheet 2024
+**The information used here was obtained free of charge from and is copyrighted by Retrosheet.
+Interested parties may contact Retrosheet at "www.retrosheet.org".**
 ## Introduction
 Retrosheet publishes a semi-annual update to their data downloads, which include complete play-by-play, biographical, team, player, and administrative information for Major League Baseball (MLB) games dating back to 1871.
 The two primary sources are the traditional collection of data (found here: https://www.retrosheet.org/downloads/alldata.zip) and a series of CSV files (found here: https://www.retrosheet.org/downloads/csvdownloads.zip).
 This repository is an attempt to collate, re-organize, and reconcile the data from these two sources to produce a series of flat CSV files that are ready to import into a relational database with a minimum of duplication among the tables.